bgermann/gsl/README.md

     </content>
     </page>

 Finally, here is the first draft of the web generation script.
-It does not produce anything, it simply loads the web site data into an XML tree and then saves this (in a file called `root.xml`) that we can look at to see what live data the script is actually working with:
+It does not produce anything, it simply loads the web site data into an XML tree and then saves this (in a file called `root.xml`) that we can look at to see what live data the script is actually working with.
+Save script below in file `sitegen_1.gsl`:

     .###  Since we run the script off the XML file, it starts in .###  template mode.